Putin says U.S.-Ukraine text could form basis for future peace deal

 “In recent weeks, my administration has strengthened American economic security by forging agreements with allies and friends across the world to broaden our critical mineral supply chains,” he added.

 The talks took place amid intensifying competition for Central Asia’s vast mineral wealth – which includes uranium, copper, gold and rare earths – as Western nations move to diversify supply chains away from Moscow and Beijing.
-The U.S. is pursuing new partnerships to secure critical minerals, energy, and overland trade routes that bypass its geopolitical rivals.
-Trump made his remarks before a dinner with the five leaders.

-Kazakhstan’s president, Kassym-Jomart Tokayev, called the meeting “the beginning of a new era of interaction between the United States and Central Asia.”
+Kazakhstan’s President, Kassym-Jomart Tokayev, called the meeting “the beginning of a new era of interaction between the United States and Central Asia.”
 He also announced that Kazakhstan had joined the Abraham Accords, normalising relations with Israel alongside other Muslim-majority nations.

-Uzbekistan’s president, Shavkat Mirziyoyev, praised Trump as “the president of the world” and proposed establishing a permanent secretariat in Central Asia.
 Later that evening, Trump wrote on Truth Social that Uzbekistan planned to purchase and invest more than $100 billion over the next decade in key U.S. sectors, including critical minerals, automotive parts, and aviation.

 The meeting was held under the framework of the C5+1 platform, launched in 2015 to bring together the United States and the five Central Asian states to strengthen cooperation on economic, energy and security issues.